Updated October 2017

 The size of the bladder opening can make a significant difference in the time it takes to fill as well as the effort needed.
 A more extensive opening generally makes filling up easier and vice versa for narrower openings.

 We didn't let our spring weather slow testing down.

 The location of the hydration bladder inside the pack also dictates how easy it is to fill as well.
-Some packs like the CamelBak Rogue
+Some models, like the CamelBak Rogue

 and CamelBak Classic

 are designed with the hydration bladder in a harder to reach location.
 The majority of our contenders have relatively easy access to a dedicated hydration bladder sleeve.
-This makes the packs' bladders accessible even the pack is filled with your gear.
+This makes the packs' bladders accessible; even the bag is filled with your gear.
 No more dumping your pack in frustration so you can refill.

 A narrower opening, like the one found on the TETON Sports model, is often tougher when filling and cleaning.